World Cup 2022: Schedule, kick-off times, final & everything you need to know

-World Cup 2022: Groups, schedule, kick-off times, final & everything you need to know
+World Cup 2022: Groups, schedule, kick-off times, final and everything you need to know

-Another four-year cycle is almost over as players, coaches and supporters from every corner of the planet begin to count down the days to the 2022 World Cup in Qatar.
+Players, coaches and supporters from every corner of the planet are beginning to count down the days to the 2022 World Cup in Qatar.

-There will be 32 nations looking to chase down global glory in the Middle East, with there plenty of ambitious teams that believe they can emulate the efforts from 2018 of reigning champions France.
+There will be 32 nations looking for glory in the Middle East, aiming to emulate the efforts from 2018 of reigning champions France.

 Editors' Picks